 Another important local ranking factor in the Moz study was the consistency of citations and the quality of the inbound links.

-One of the last elements you should consider if you want to appear higher in the Google Maps results is the number and rate of your reviews, particularly Google reviews.
-It’s quite simple, the more reviews and the higher rating you have the better.
+With more and more people using local results to find businesses, one of the key elements you should consider if you want to appear higher in the Google Maps results is the number and rate of your reviews, particularly Google reviews.

 The first thing you would need to do is make sure to include all the elements you have edited on your Google My Business listing on your site.